Types of Mesothelioma Specialists

 Surgical oncologists treat cancer by removing affected tissue.
 Typically, pleural mesothelioma patients undergo extrapleural pneumonectomy or pleurectomy with decortication to extend their lives or pleurodesis to relieve pain.
 Patients with peritoneal mesothelioma may have cytoreductive surgery with HIPEC.
 The treatment involves surgery to remove affected tissues and tumors combined with heated chemotherapy applied directly to the site.

 Radiologists use their education and experience in radiology to diagnose mesothelioma from X-rays, CT scans, MRIs, and PET scans.
-Using imaging technology, radiologists can locate solid mesothelioma tumors in various parts of the body.
+Using imaging technology, radiologists can locate solid mesothelioma tumors in various body parts.
 Radiologists can also monitor the progress of the disease through regular tests.

 A pathologist is a specialist in the study of biopsies.
-When a biopsy sample has been collected by a surgeon or specialized pulmonologist, a pathologist can determine if a patient has cancer.
+When a surgeon or specialized pulmonologist has collected a biopsy sample, a pathologist can determine if a patient has cancer.
 Mesothelioma patients may work with a pathologist to understand the cell type so treatment can be administered accordingly.

 A pulmonologist is a doctor that specializes in the respiratory system, including the structure and function of the lungs, windpipe, and surrounding tissue.
 Physicians who specialize in the medical field of pulmonology focus on certain diseases, such as COPD, pulmonary fibrosis, or mesothelioma.
 Pleural mesothelioma occurs in the lining of the lungs and chest cavity.
 Patients may be referred to see a pulmonologist to help manage symptoms through prescription medications or breathing therapies.